Professional Reviews

 ExpressVPN’s apps make it really easy to connect to any server.
 I like that it divides its server locations into regions, so it’s much easier to find the server location you’re looking for.
 There’s also Shortcuts, which lets you create 1-click shortcuts for specific apps and sites.

 ExpressVPN starts at $6.67 / month, and while it isn’t the cheapest VPN available, it’s certainly the best value (and it’s ranked #1 on our list of the best VPNs).
 Unlike some VPN providers, all ExpressVPN plans offer the same features, and each plan comes with a 30-day money-back guarantee.
-ExpressVPN also accepts multiple payment methods, including Bitcoin, YooMoney (Yandex), Qiwi Wallet, WebMoney, Paypal, and many others.
+ExpressVPN also accepts multiple payment methods, including Bitcoin, YooMoney (Yandex), WebMoney, and others.
+Qiwi Wallet is no longer available, but all other payment methods work (as confirmed by my colleague in Russia).

 Get a full 15 months (12 months + 3 free months) at a 49% discount.